 Action # Action Title Action Description Current Status Status Description/Explanation Keep for Plan Update?
-1 Fuchs and all Flands and Chause Dredge Mohawk River and mouth of Canajoharie Creek This work was done over 10 years ago NO 2 Creek Manhole Installation for Enhanced Problem Identification Install manholes at Errigo Creek (sub- terrain) which would provide access to identify imminent problem areas.
-This needs an engineer study, hoping to get one in the future with funding opportunities.
+1 River and Creek Dredging for Enhanced Flood and Storm Protection Dredge Mohawk River and mouth of Canajoharie Creek Completed This work was done over 10 years ago NO 2 Creek Manhole Installation for Enhanced Problem Identification Install manholes at Errigo Creek (subterrain) which would provide access to identify imminent problem areas.
+In Progress This needs an engineer study, hoping to get one in the future with funding opportunities.
 Yes 3 Mohawk Street Piping Upgrade for Heightened Flood Resilience Larger capacity piping for Mohawk Street In progress Pending Funding YES